menciagl/API---videogames-rawg.io-/README.md

 1. First download the .rmd file, open it and save it into a new R Studio project.

 2. Open the .rmd file and follow the instructions in the Rmd itself.
+It is recommended to follow the instructions once the RMD is opened since they are well explained there.
+The following instructions are just a summary:

-     a. **Install and load the package "dotenv"**
+     a. **Install and load the package "dotenv" in R Studio**

      b. **Get your API key** from <https://rawg.io/>: In order to reproduce the script, you'll need to download an API key from the website: https://rawg.io/ In order to do that, click on "API" on the upper right corner of the webpage.
 You'll see the button "Get API Key".
 Click there and register or log in the site first.
 Once that's done, click on "Get API Key" again.
 You'll see at the end a code of letters and numbers.
 That is your API key, copy it.